Lindenwood Lady Lions ice hockey: Coaches

 From the program's inception to the end of the 2013–2014 season, Vince O'Mara was the head coach of the Lady Lions women's ice hockey program.
 Prior to joining the NCAA, O'Mara was a 2-time ACHA Coach of the Year (2005–06, 2009–10).
 He has compiled a record of 241–26–11 over 8 seasons behind the bench of the Lady Lions and is currently 0–1–0 against NCAA Division I opponents, 9–4–1 against NCAA Division III opponents, and 231–21–10 against ACHA opponents.
-In 2010 O'Mara was named assistant coach on the 2011 United States University Women’s Select Team that competed at the 2011 Winter World University Games in Erzurum, Turkey.
+In 2010 O'Mara was named assistant coach on the 2011 United States University Women's Select Team that competed at the 2011 Winter World University Games in Erzurum, Turkey.

 Following the 2013–2014 season, O'Mara's contract was not renewed owing largely to their 20–73–6 record in Division 1.
 Scott Spencer was hired to replace O'Mara.
 Spencer spent 2012–2014 with the Pursuit of Excellence Hockey Academy in Kelowna, BC after spending 2006–2011 as an assistant coach for Robert Morris and 2005 as an assistant coach at Ohio State.

-After the conclusion of the 2018-19 season, the program announced head coach Scott Spencer had been relieved of his duties and was beginning a search for a new head coach.
-Spencer compiled a 42-112-13 record in his five seasons at Lindenwood, including a 26-64-10 mark inside conference play.
+After the conclusion of the 2018–19 season, the program announced head coach Scott Spencer had been relieved of his duties and was beginning a search for a new head coach.
+Spencer compiled a 42–112–13 record in his five seasons at Lindenwood, including a 26–64–10 mark inside conference play.
 A few months later former Olympic gold medalist Shelley Looney was hired to replace Spencer.

+Following the 2022–23 season, Lindenwood announced a coaching change.
+Taylor Wasylk was named head coach of the program a few months later in May 2023.